 As you may have already known, Windows computers usually run into various issues, and one of the possible problems is the device drivers.
 To improve the computer performance and gaming experience, it’s recommended to keep your device drivers up to date.

-Driver Easy will automatically recognize your system and solve the drivers issues.
-You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistake when installing.
+Driver Easy will automatically recognize your system and solve the driver’s issues.
+You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistakes when installing.

 1) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-2) Click the Update button next to the flagged driver to automatically download the correct version of the driver (you can do this with the FREE version), then install it in your computer.
+2) Click the Update button next to the flagged driver to automatically download the correct version of the driver (you can do this with the FREE version), then install it on your computer.

 Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

 Method 5: BIOS

 You can also enter your computer’s BIOS and see the RAM speed there.
 If you already know what speed your RAM should run at, you’ll know whether it’s at the correct speed or not.

 2) Start your computer, and press the function key on your computer that allows you to go into BIOS settings.
 The most often used five keys are shown below: